Rohanta-Miga Jataka (#501)

 Gandatindu Jataka (#520)

 The Bodhisatta was once a tree fairy.
 The king was wicked, and as a result, society collapsed.
 The Bodhisatta told him to go out and see his people’s suffering firsthand.
-After he did, he became a vigilant, righteous ruler.
+After doing so, the king became a vigilant, righteous ruler.